-Although the Transelec administration believes the Company will continue to hedge its risks appropriately in keeping with industry practices including a complete annual analysis of Enterprise Risk Management, there is no guarantee that preventive actions and mitigations implemented (asset management, safety strip management, insurance policies, etc.) will be enough to cover certain operating risks, including the forces of nature, damage to transmission facilities, work-related accidents and equipment failure.
+Although the Transelec administration believes the Company will continue to hedge its risks appropriately in keeping with industry practices including a complete annual and mitigations implemented (asset management, safety strip management, insurance policies, etc.) will be enough to cover certain operating risks, including the forces of nature, damage to transmission facilities, work-related accidents and equipment failure.